-- (a) it is not a defence that the dog was under the control of a competent person; and - (b) it is a defence that the keeper had taken reasonable precautions to prevent the dog from being in a public place. - (4) Where a dog is in a public place and is not- - (a) restrained by a competent person by means of a leash; and - (b) under the control of that person;
+(a) it is not a defence that the dog was under the control of a competent person; and the keeper of the dog is guilty of an offence.

+- (b) it is a defence that the keeper had taken reasonable precautions to prevent the dog from being in a public place. - (4) Where a dog is in a public place and is not- - (a) restrained by a competent person by means of a leash; and - (b) under the control of that person;